VIGNESHinZONE/Beginners-level-ML-projects/README.md

 # Beginners-level-ML-projects
-A few elementary projects from where I had started with Consist of of following projects
+A few elementary projects from where I had started with To veiw through the projects ,just go through the python notebook files Consist of of following projects

 1) Iris Dataset  - Got started with this project.